ReportsVena vs Workday Adaptive Planning

 • More upfront design required

-Planning, Forecasting & Scenario Modelling
+Planning, Forecasting & Scenario Modeling

 Where Vena Excels

-• Financial statement modelling (P&L, BS, CF)
+• Financial statement modeling (P&L, BS, CF)

 • Complex Excel-based models